USDA Loan Approval Process | Timeline & Steps 2025

 Verify your USDA loan eligibility.
 Start here

-USDA loan approval process
+USDA loan process timeline: Step by step

 Qualifying for a USDA home loan is a lot like any other type of loan, except with an extra step: Your loan application must be approved by the USDA.